codeboost/planetawww/README.md

 The figwheel repl is on localhost:7002
 This will be the Clojure REPL (the Ring server).
 To start ClojureScript REPL: `(figwheel-sidecar.repl-api/cljs-repl)`

+Git

+`master` always contains the current	 version of the app.
+All changes to the app are done in external branches.

+Before deployment, tag current master with the new version number.
+		git tag -a v1.0.1 -m "My version 1.0.1"

+This way, it will be easy to revert the app to a specific version in case a serious issue is discovered in the newer version.